OCR-based-CRVS-digitization/OCR-Correction/logs.md

 ## how checkbox is being verified
 we have save the `average brightness` of the checkbox entries. and we calculate the brightness of the input. if the input brightness is less than the average brightness, then we consider it as `checked` else `unchecked`

+# whitelist numbers and strings
+set the tesseract ocr to only detect numbers or strings depending on the field. numbers are working, strings are not working yet.

+# Scheduler to run the ocr in parallel

+### NEEDED TO SPECIFY WHAT KIND OF CORRECTION WE WILL DO
+DATE DAY
+DATE MONTH
+DATE YEAR
+DISTRICT EDIT
+NONE